paolonit/ds4l/README.md

 ```
 apt-get install libxdo-dev
 ```
 To make the project, run `make` and then to load the module and run the driver, run `make init`, both from the project's root folder.
-Be sure to run `make init` as super user, or else it will fail.
+Be sure that the controller is plugged in and that you are a super user before running `make init`.

 To exit and unload the driver, run `make exit` as super user

 ## Configuration
 To specify how the layout should be setup, go to the *key_map.config* file.
 Here, just type in the desired keyboard input for the appropriate DS4 buttons.
 Save the file, and restart the program if necessary.

-## Usage
-Once the configuration file is setup and `make init` has been run, just plug in the controller using USB and you are ready to go!
-The computer should now be reading the controller input as keyboard input.